-Once you have packaged your training environment into a Docker image, the next challenge is running specific training jobs without modifying the image for every experiment.
-Hardcoding values like learning rates, dataset paths, or the number of training epochs directly into your script makes reuse difficult and hampers reproducibility.
-The goal is to treat the container image as an immutable artifact and supply the configuration externally for each specific training run.
+Packaging a training environment into a Docker image helps standardize deployments.
+A primary challenge that follows is effectively running specific training jobs without constant modifications to the image for every experiment.
+Embedding values such as learning rates, dataset paths, or the number of training epochs directly into scripts hinders reuse and reproducibility.
+The objective is to manage the container image as an immutable artifact, providing configuration from an external source for each distinct training run.

 There are two primary mechanisms for passing configuration parameters into a Docker container when you start it: environment variables and command-line arguments.
 Let's examine how to use these effectively for ML training workflows.